FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/resourcetype.md

 Resource Type describes the kind of resource for which you are being charged.
 A Resource Type is commonly used for scenarios like identifying cost changes in groups of similar resources.

-Resource Type MUST be present within billing data.
-Resource Type MUST be of type String and MUST NOT be NULL when a corresponding ResourceId is not NULL.
-When a corresponding ResourceId value is NULL, the ResourceType column value MUST also be NULL.
-Resource Type MUST contain consistent values and a consistent value-format that accounts for additional values added.
+The ResourceType column MUST be present within billing data.
+This column MUST be of type String and MUST NOT be null when a corresponding ResourceId is not null.
+When a corresponding ResourceId value is null, the ResourceType column value MUST also be null.
+Providers MUST use a consistent value-format and a set of values for ResourceType values within the dataset.

 Some potential values MAY include Virtual Machine, Data Warehouse, and Load Balancer.